tejasmore146/pbl/readme.md

 ## Goals :

-Make collect all the valid data that exists in the pdfs.
+Collect all the valid data that exists in the pdfs.

 Automate the scraping to work for the past year and the following year.